helxplatform/search-documentation/docs/index.md

 # Roger

-Roger is a pipeline toolkit built around dug to index datasets at scale.
-Roger makes use of Dug's internals by breaking them down into individual tasks making it easier to manage the indexing workflow in a robust manner.
-Dug's internal procedures are broken down into logical steps for better manging failures , restarts and parallelization.
+Roger is a comprehensive pipeline toolkit designed to index datasets on a large scale.
+It leverages the internals of Dug, breaking them down into discrete tasks to facilitate the management of the indexing workflow with robust efficiency.
+The internal procedures of Dug are deconstructed into logical steps, enhancing the management of failures, restarts, and parallelization.